cstarkjp/DPLangevin/README.md

     pip install -i https://test.pypi.org/simple/ dplvn

 This only works if we have pre-built a binary wheel for your platform: we currently support macOS 14, macOS 15, and all(?) flavors of Linux.
-If your platform is not supported, the following will force a build from source:

-    pip install -i https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/  -v  --no-binary :all: dplvn

-Be aware that this build takes a **long** time, because it recompiles pretty much everything needed.

 Once project development has matured, the `dplvn` package will be made available on the full `PyPI` site with broader platform support.
 Its package dependencies will then be made automatic; apparently it's not currently possible to set such dependencies with `TestPyPI` without incurring problems.
 Eventually, `dplvn` may also be made available via `conda`.

+## Build from source

+If your platform is not explicitly supported with a pre-built binary, the following will force a build from source:

+    pip install -i https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/  -v  --no-binary :all: dplvn

+Be aware that this takes a **long** time, because it recompiles pretty much everything needed.

+The package can also be compiled "by hand."
+Build info is provided in [`src/`](https://github.com/cstarkjp/DPLangevin/tree/main/src/README.md) directory.
+The build system is [meson-python](https://mesonbuild.com/meson-python/), using [pybind11](https://pybind11.readthedocs.io/en/stable/) as the C++ wrapper.

 ## Usage